Warsh wants change. But will he be able to deliver?

 Ultimately, it is quite difficult to summarize Warsh's position on inflation.
 His past stances, notably during his term as a Fed Governor (2006-2011), placed him in the hawk category.

-However, to appeal to Donald Trump, he has adopted a much more dovish stance and tends to favor further rate cuts.
-For several months, he has argued that the AI boom will enable disinflationary growth and allow the Fed to ease its monetary policy.
+However, to appeal to Donald Trump, he has adopted a much more dovish tone and has expressed his wishes for further rate cuts.
+For several months, he has argued that the AI boom will enable disinflationary growth and enable the Fed to ease its monetary policy.

-Yesterday, he suggested that focus should instead be placed on the Dallas Fed's trimmed mean inflation.
+Yesterday, he suggested that the focus should instead be on the Dallas Fed's trimmed mean inflation.
 This measure excludes extreme data points and is moving closer to 2% than core inflation, the measure traditionally favored by the Fed.
-He did not, however, call for immediate rate cuts.
+However, he did not call for immediate rate cuts.
 "The inflation trajectory is improving, but there is still work to be done."

-Warsh also asserted that he had not committed to lower rates to Trump.
-"The President never asked me to predetermine, commit, set, or decide on any interest rate decision during our discussions, and I would never have consented to it."
+Warsh also stated that he had not committed to Trump to lower rates.
+"The President never asked me to predetermine, commit, fix, or decide on any interest rate decision during our discussions, and I would never have consented to it."

-On CNBC Tuesday, Donald Trump stated that he would be disappointed if his nominee did not immediately cut interest rates upon taking office.
-It is worth remembering that he also appointed Jerome Powell in 2017, before turning him into his favorite punch bag.
+On CNBC Tuesday, Donald Trump stated that he would be disappointed if his nominee did not immediately lower interest rates upon taking office.
+It is worth remembering that it was Trump who appointed Jerome Powell in 2017, before making him his favorite punch-bag.

 The main remaining question is when Kevin Warsh will take office.
 Jerome Powell's term ends on May 15, but there is no guarantee that the April 28-29 meeting will be his last.

 Republican Senator from North Carolina, Thom Tillis, is blocking all Fed nominations until the judicial investigation into Jerome Powell is resolved.
-During yesterday's hearing, he remained very aggressive and worked to counter the Trump administration's arguments.
+Yesterday, during the hearing, he was again very aggressive and worked to counter the Trump administration's arguments.

-The situation appears completely deadlocked: Powell has said that he will remain at the Fed until his successor is confirmed.
+The situation appears completely deadlocked: Powell has indicated he will remain at the Fed until his successor is confirmed.
 Tillis will block the confirmation as long as the Department of Justice persists.
 Meanwhile, Donald Trump wants the investigation to continue.
-Questioned several times on the subject in recent days, Trump has made no concessions.
+Questioned several times on the subject in recent days, the US President has made no concessions.

-The deadlock could therefore persist until the midterms, when Thom Tillis's senatorial term expires.
-He has already announced he will not run for re-election (which is why he can afford to clash with the White House).
-Until then, no shift in his position should be expected.
+The deadlock could therefore last until the midterms, when Thom Tillis's senatorial term expires.
+He has already announced that he will not run for re-election (which is why he can afford to clash with the White House).
+Until then, no shift should be expected from him.
 "If you're asking me if I think Tillis is bluffing, the short answer is no. The long answer is a categorical no," his colleague from Louisiana, John Neely Kennedy, said.